Why choose Wake Plastic Surgery?

 Breast lift surgery is quite technical and the results are quite technique dependent.
-Dr. Stoeckel has adopted several techniques that are able to optimize breast shape and minimize scarring.
+Our surgeons have adopted several techniques that are able to optimize breast shape and minimize scarring.
 The horizontal scar in the breast crease seen with more traditional techniques is almost always avoided.
-The internal sutures that Dr. Stoeckel uses can help restore the shape of the breast without having to rely upon the overlying skin.Dr.
-Stoeckel’s Breast Lift Results
+The internal sutures used can help restore the shape of the breast without having to rely upon the overlying skin.Our Breast Lift Results

 What changes in breast shape should I expect?

 The nipple areolar complex is elevated.
 More skin is now visible below the areola which improves the “droopy” appearance of the breasts.

 Breast lift surgery can elevate the position of the nipple and areolae and help improve the shape of a sagging breast.
 But it does not tend to add much volume to the upper portion of the breast.